saghosh/root-short-exercise/_episodes/07-break.md

 ---
 ### Read and write file with arrays as branches and calculating invariant mass

-The following script should help you understand how to read and write a file with arrays as branches, and some hints on calculating invariant mass of a particle that decays to two objects which are reconstructed
+The following script should help you understand how to read and write a file with arrays as branches, and some hints on calculating invariant mass of a particle that decays to two objects which are reconstructed.
+Do read the comments embedded within the code.

 ```C++
 void myScript() {